 The Philips A5 Pro is a closed-back dynamic driver headphone designed for DJ and studio professionals and input from Armin Van Buuren.
 It is priced at $399

-Disclaimer: The Philips A5 Pro was sent to us as a sample in return for our honest opinion.
+Disclaimer: This is a sample that was sent to us as a sample in return for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We would like to thank Philips Philippines for this opportunity.

-To read more on Philips products review on Headfoncis click here.
+To read more on Philips products featured on Headfoncis click here.

-I have to admit I am a closet Philips fan since the launch of the Fidelio range a few years back and just loved the L series, owned the M1 and X1 and each time I wondered why these cans are not on the top of everyone’s list for mid-fi excellence.
+I have to admit I have been a closet Philips fan since the launch of the Fidelio range a few years back and just loved the L series, owned the M1 and X1 and each time I wondered why these cans were not on the top of everyone’s list for mid-fi excellence.

 The DJ Market